SkeldJS/Hindenburg/pages/Setting Up/Installation.md

 By default, Hindenburg will check for updates every time it is run.
 Set the `checkForUpdates` property in your `config.json` to `false` to disable this.

+Or, you can enable auto-updating by setting the `autoUpdate` property to `true`.

 ## Via Docker (to come)
 ### Prerequisites
 * [Docker](https://docker.com)